goswinr/Fesh/README.md

 Unlike a typical F# REPL this editor has the input and the output in two separate windows.
 Just [like Don Syme always wanted it](https://github.com/dotnet/fsharp/issues/2161#issuecomment-270465310).
 You can even color the output with [Fescher](https://www.nuget.org/packages/Fesher)!

+Contrary to most F# editors, it uses [FSharp.Compiler.Service](https://www.nuget.org/packages/FSharp.Compiler.Service/43.8.400) in the same process as the UI.
+There is no separate language server or FSI process.
-By using [FSharp.Compiler.Service](https://www.nuget.org/packages/FSharp.Compiler.Service/43.8.400) in the same process the Editor can easily be hosted in other apps to create an embedded application scripting tool.
+Therefore,  Fesh can easily be hosted in other apps to create an embedded application scripting tool.
-This was in fact the primary motivation for creating this editor.
+This was in fact the primary motivation for creating Fesh.
 It is public since 2024.
 But I started prototyping it in 2017.
 I used it for scripting in Rhino3D professionally since 2019.
 Initially I used the Tsunami F# editor, [see my talk on Louvre Abu Dhabi](https://www.youtube.com/watch?v=ZY-bvZZZZnE).
 But it is no longer available.

 For hosting there is the nuget package [Fesh](https://www.nuget.org/packages/Fesh/).
 See hosting examples [Fesh.Rhino](https://github.com/goswinr/Fesh.Rhino) and [Fesh.Revit](https://github.com/goswinr/Fesh.Revit).